cardillan/mindcode/SYNTAX-1-VARIABLES.markdown

 All unit control commands are sent to this unit.

 It is possible to store the value of `@unit` in another variable, but the unit cannot be controlled through that variable.
-Just properties of the unit (eg. `dead`) can be read using another variable, and it can be compared for identity:
+Just properties of the unit (e.g. `dead`) can be read using another variable, and it can be compared for identity:

 ```
 ubind(@poly)